SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

         **/**
     ```

-    For custom JAR files you need to apply to this on your own.
+    For custom JAR files, you need to apply to this on your own.

 ***